 JREAMdesign's Channel - YouTube - Iceweasel.
 Download Python - Iceweasel.
 The current production versions are Python 3.4.0 and Python 2.7.6.

 Silicon Graphics makes no representations about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.
 Learn C++ C++ Language Tutorial.
 Search: Not logged in C++ Language These tutorials explain the C++ language from its basics up to the newest features introduced by C++11.

 C++ is a language that has evolved much over the years, and these tutorials explain many features added recently to the language.
 Therefore, in order to properly follow the tutorials, a recent compiler is needed.
 It shall support (even if only partially) the features introduced by the 2011 standard.
 Many compiler vendors support the new features at different degrees.
 See the bottom of this page for some compilers that are known to support the features needed.
+If for some reason, you need to use some older compiler, you can access an older version of these tutorials here (no longer updated).
 C++ Language Tutorial.
 Vector.
 Vectors are sequence containers representing arrays that can change in size.

 What's a program?
-A C++ program is a text file containing a sequence of C++ commands put together according to the laws of C++ grammar.
 Expressions and Declarations in C++ Programming.
 To perform a calculation in the C=++ program you need and expression.

 An expression is a statement that has both a value and a type.
 In the C++ program, a declaration is statement that defines a variable or it’s a “holding tank” for some sort of value like a number or character.
-Expressions Expressions take one of the following forms: Working with Functions in C++ Developers often need the ability to break programs up into smaller chunks that are easier to develop.
+Expressions Expressions take one of the following forms: objName // for a simple object operator expression // for unary operators expr1 operator expr2 // for binary operators expr1 ?
+Declarations.
+Working with Functions in C++ Developers often need the ability to break programs up into smaller chunks that are easier to develop.

 "Real world" programs can be many of thousands (or millions!)
 Of lines long.
+Without this ability to divide the program into parts, developing such large programs would quickly become impossible.
 Beginning Programming with C++ For Dummies Cheat Sheet.
 Cheat Sheet C++ is not an easy language to master.